aiafrasinei/tomis-lang/docs/STACKAPI.md

     _ element            : push a string or number
     _                    : pop
-    F_ "$filename"        : push the content of the file on top of stack
+    F_ $filename        : push the content of the file on top of stack
-    @ index              : peek index (number or TOS) DEPTH                : push the depth of the stack
+    @ index              : peek index (number or TOS, BOS) DEPTH                : push the depth of the stack

 Stack ops: